SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab02_Model_Driven_App.md

 15. Click **Save** to save the application.

 16. Click **Validate** to validate the changes done in the application.
 This will show some warnings but we can ignore them, since we have not referenced a specific View and Form for the entities and this will display all the Views and Forms.

 17. Click **Publish** to publish the application and wait for the publishing to complete.

-18. Click **Save and Close to** close the app designer.
+18. Click **Save and Close** to close the app designer.

 19. Click **Done**.

-20. Now, Select the **Solutions** and select **Publish all Customizations.**
+20. Select **Solutions** and select **Publish all Customizations.**

 21. Select **Apps** and your application should now be listed in the Recent Apps.